 - Usually people can eat what they like within limits.
 People who have kidney stones due to uric acid may need to actually eliminate purine-rich foods from their diet because those foods can raise their uric acid level.

 - Consuming coffee and tea is not a problem, but alcohol can raise uric acid levels and provoke an episode of gout.
 Drinking at least 10 to 12 eight-ounce glasses of non-alcoholic fluids every day is recommended, especially for people with kidney stones, to help flush the uric acid crystals from the body.

-Mayo Clinic experts suggest that medications for gout have reduced the need for dietary restrictions, but some modifications can decrease the severity or frequency of gout attacks.
+Medications for gout have reduced the need for dietary restrictions, but some dietary modifications can decrease the severity or frequency of gout attacks.
 Dietary modification may also be preferred by people who cannot tolerate gout medications.